Is sex without a condom too messy?

 In a monogamous long-term relationship, a couple can choose to ditch the condom for another form of contraception.
 But then you’re stuck with a mess…

-So it's finally here: you're in a relationship.
+So it’s finally here: you’re in a relationship.
 And boy, does it feel rosy!
-You've been putting up Instagram pics with tags such as '#hesTheBest' and '#bae' – and in the process sickening everyone with your happiness.
-You've met his friends and possibly even his parents.
-It all looks like it’s going somewhere real.
+You’ve been putting up Instagram pics with tags such as ‘#couplegoals’ and ‘#love’ – and in the process sickening everyone with your happiness.
+You’ve met his friends and possibly even his parents.
+This time round, it all looks like it’s going somewhere real.

 So the two of you figure it’s time to take off the protection.
 After all, he’s already got your heart.
 It’s time to get tested and do the deed.
 Because let’s be honest: sex without a condom can be very, very good.

 But it’s also pretty scary.
 You have to change your contraception.
 And then you have to breathe a giant sigh of relief every time your period arrives – just in case you were in that 3 per cent who still conceive while on the birth control pill.
 Admit it: you panic a little, every time.

 But besides such major issues, what’s the most annoying part of sex without a condom?

 Is there anything that kills the mood more than having to get up and wipe stuff off yourself when all you want to do lay back and bask in the afterglow of a great orgasm?
 Talk about a party pooper!

 And what about showering after?
 And – the horror! – thinking about the possibility of having to do laundry tomorrow on top of all of that?
 In other words: getting in between the sheets stops being so hot when you start thinking about getting stuff ON the sheets.